krisztianmukli/.github/SECURITY.md

 responsibly](https://en.wikipedia.org/wiki/Responsible_disclosure) to any
 affected parties.

+**Data protection:** The personal data provided during the reporting process will only be used to investigate the vulnerability in question and will only be retained for as long as necessary.

 ## 📦 Supported Versions

 Project versions that are currently being supported with security updates vary